 Recent findings have shown that skipping class, a decline in GPA, and general trouble at school may be early warning signs of drug abuse.
 Missing money, sudden changes in your teen’s interpersonal relationships, or constant use of eye drops are all common signs as well.
 If you notice these changes, a medical assessment, detox and rehab may be the best option.
 At a professional detox facility, your teen will be given the best chance at becoming sober and breaking their harmful habits.

-Serenity House Detox is a fully accredited private detox facility located in West Palm Beach, Florida.
-This detox center offers detox services, individualized care, one-on-one therapy, a comfortable atmosphere, medically safe detox, chiropractic care and meditation groups.
+Serenity House Detox & Recovery is a fully accredited private detox facility located in Jupiter, Florida.
+This detox center offers detox services, individualized care, one-on-one therapy, a comfortable atmosphere, medically safe detox, and meditation groups.
 You certainly want the best care for your teen or young adult.
 Traveling to Florida may give you the peace of mind that your teen is in good hands, away from the temptations of home.

 Call Serenity House Detox & Recovery at 866.294.5306 where addiction counselors can answer questions and direct you to the treatment your teen may need.
 If you’ve identified the warning signs of teen drug use, the best time to begin treatment is right away.
 Help your teen or young adult build the habits they need to stay sober.